top of page

 In United States v.
 Everett, the Fourth Circuit considered the actions of a defendant, following his involvement in drug distribution and charges for firearm offenses.
 The defendant, Everett, moved to suppress evidence obtained during his arrest.
 The defendant argued that officers violated his Fourth Amendment rights to be free from unreasonable searches and seizures when officers conducted a warrantless protective sweep of his home.

-March 20, 2024
+August 20, 2024

 Confrontation, Commands, and Consequences